tarsusi/learning-notes/Javascript/Weird-Parts/weird-parts.md

 The NaN value is the only values in the whole JS language that is not equal to itself.

+- The specification says that **NaN** is neither greater than nor less than any other value.

 - In JavaScript, the best way to check for **NaN** is by checking for self-equality.
 Because **NaN** is not equal to itself, **NaN != NaN** will always return true.

 ```javascript